Getting to Know the Thonburi District in Bangkok – Estimated reading time: 12 minutes

 As our van dropped us off in Thonburi, we were greeted with a typical street scene that you’d find anywhere in Thailand.
 There were vendors selling a vast array of brooms and, of course, food, glorious food.
 It was hard not to stop and grab a bite of what this lady had to offer!
 However, we were on our way to our first stop of the tour – Wat Kamphaeng.

+Wat Kamphaeng is one such temple.
 Located along a canal near the Klhong Bang Luang artist’s village, this quiet wat is reminiscent of a time long past, well before Bangkok became the thriving, fast-paced metropolis it is today.
+The exact age of the temple is not known, but is thought to have been constructed sometime between 1400–1600, during the Ayutthaya period.

 Unfortunately, many of the temple’s mosaics have fallen to disrepair, but ongoing restoration efforts from volunteer artists are helping.
 The faded beauty of Wat Kamphaeng is charming all the same.